About

 How about teams that are not moving to agile, such as Legal, Operations, etc?
 Move forward with a framework (scrum or lean) and then as challenges arise when working with these teams, identify them as impediments that will be resolved by the teams.

 Schedule recurring meetings to identify and discuss challenges and encourage the team to own the resolution of these items.
-This won’t completely solve the problem, but it is a step in the right direction.
+This won't completely solve the problem, but it is a step in the right direction.
+Over time, these conversations reveal whether the stall is a team-level problem, a system-level coordination gap, or an organization-level alignment issue.